Lipodystrophy: Pathogenesis

-Due to an insufficient capacity of subcutaneous adipose tissue to store fat, fat is deposited in non-adipose tissue (lipotoxicity), leading to insulin resistance.
-Patients display hypertriglyceridemia, severe fatty liver disease and little or no adipose tissue.
+Due to an insufficient capacity of subcutaneous tissue to store fat, fat is deposited in non-adipose tissue (lipotoxicity), leading to insulin resistance.
+Patients may display hypertriglyceridemia, severe fatty liver disease and little or no adipose tissue.
 Average patient lifespan is approximately 30 years before death, with liver failure being the usual cause of death.
-In contrast to the high levels seen in non-alcoholic fatty liver disease associated with obesity, leptin levels are very low in lipodystropy.
+In contrast to the high levels seen in non-alcoholic fatty liver disease (NAFLD) associated with obesity, leptin levels are very low in lipodystrophy.

 Insulin injections

-A lipodystrophy can be a lump or small dent in the skin that forms when a person performs injections repeatedly in the same spot.
+Lipodystrophy can appear as a lump or small dent in the skin that forms when a person performs injections repeatedly in the same spot.
 These types of lipodystrophies are harmless and can be avoided by changing (rotating) the locations of injections.
-For those with diabetes, using purified insulins may also help.
+For those with diabetes, using purified insulins and new needles with each injection may also help.
+(Although, in some cases, rotation of the injection sites may not be enough to prevent lipodystrophy.)

-One of the side-effects of lipodystrophy is the rejection of the injected medication, the slowing down of the absorption of the medication, or trauma that can cause bleeding that, in turn, will reject the medication.
-In any of these scenarios, the dosage of the medication, such as insulin for diabetics, becomes impossible to gauge correctly and the treatment of the disease for which the medication is administered is impaired, thereby allowing the medical condition to worsen.
+Some of the side-effects of lipodystrophy are the rejection of the injected medication, the slowing down of the absorption of the medication, or trauma which can cause bleeding that, in turn, causes rejection of the medication.
+In any of these scenarios, the dosage of the medication, such as insulin for diabetics, becomes impossible to gauge correctly and the treatment of the disease for which the medication is administered is impaired, thereby allowing the condition to worsen.

-In some cases, rotation of the injection sites may not be enough to prevent lipodystrophy.